Date of Degree

 Copyright 2010 Wesley Clevenger

 Clevenger, Wesley Arnold.
-"A case study exploration of placement in a therapeutic day school as an educational intervention package for children and adolescents with bipolar disorders." dissertation, University of Iowa, 2010.
+"A case study exploration of placement in a therapeutic day school as an educational intervention package for children and adolescents with bipolar disorders."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.